mano3-1/mano3-1.github.io/pages/projects.md

 **CSV Agent**
 <ul>
-<li> DevelopedaCSVagentutilizinglargelanguagemodelstofacilitate natural language interaction with
-Excel files. </li>
+<li> Developed a CSV agent utilizing large language models to facilitate natural language interaction with Excel files. </li>
 <li>  Designed the agent to understand user queries and generate goals based on their input.
 The agent
 writes code to execute actions corresponding to the defined goals, allowing seamless interaction with CSV data. </li>